api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 To gain access to a dAPI, a dApp will pay a recurring subscription fee, which may be fixed or customized for the dApp based on a specific use case.
-These prices will be determined by the respective team, and will include a premium if the dApp wants to receive the [Coverage Service](dao-pool.md#coverage-service).
+These prices will be determined by the respective team, and will include a premium if the dApp wants to receive [Service Coverage](dao-pool.md#service-coverage).
 The payment can be made in any cryptocurrency, which will be received by the DAO in API3 tokens through a liquidity pool-based decentralized exchange.

 ### API provider compensation